 - ½ cup water

-Preheat your oven to 425 degrees.
+- Preheat your oven to 425 degrees.

 - Dump into the prepared pie plate.

-Cover the pie with the top crust and make slits for steam to escape.
+- Cover the pie with the top crust and make slits for steam to escape.

-Cool pie on a cooling rack for 30-40 minutes before serving.
+- Cool the pie on a cooling rack for 30-40 minutes before serving.